szczyglis-dev/py-gpt/docs/source/plugins.rst

 **WARNING**: Please use Autonomous mode with caution - this mode, when connected with other plugins, may produce unexpected results!

-The plugin introduces a "talk with yourself" mode, where AI begins a conversation with itself.
+The plugin activates autonomous mode, where AI begins a conversation with itself.
 You can set this loop to run for any number of iterations.
 Throughout this sequence, the model will engage in self-dialogue, answering his own questions and comments, in order to find the best possible solution, subjecting previously generated steps to criticism.